You can appeal to HM Revenue and Customs (HMRC) against a penalty for:

 How to appeal to HMRC

-If HMRC sends you a penalty letter, you can use the appeal form that comes with it or follow the instructions on the letter.
+If HMRC sends you a penalty letter by post, use the appeal form that comes with it or follow the instructions on the letter.

 For Self Assessment, PAYE, VAT and Corporation Tax, there are extra documents you can use or alternative ways to appeal.